alifatahi1992/cinema-quotes/README.md

 # Cinema-Quotes
-This is cinema quotes project which Developed by laravel 5.3
+This is Cinema Quotes Project Which Developed by laravel 5.3

 * It has Admin Panel For Checking User Info and Latest Quotes And remove wrong Quotes
 * also Using Event Listener to Send Email to user When They Send Quotes